Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-srs.md

 ### [REQ-DR-004] MWM SHALL respect user-defined data discovery rules

-Data discovery service MUST apply all user-defined rules to the data arrived at the system.
+App Discovery Service MUST apply all user-defined rules to the data arrived at the system.

 #### Background

-An application/model is often designed and restricted to a very specific type/format of data.
+An application/model is often designed and restricted to a particular type/format of data.
 A data discovery rule is a pre-filter that validates a given dataset to see if the dataset meets the requirements of an/a application/model.

 #### Verification Strategy

-Given a data discovery rule set and a dataset, the data discovery service applies the rules to removes any data that is not suitable.
+Given a data discovery rule set and a dataset, the App Discovery Service applies the rules to removes any data that is not suitable.

 #### Target Release